LukeShortCloud/rootpages/src/ansible.rst

 Install:

 By default, AWX will install docker containers from Docker Hub.
-It is also possible to have the installer build docker containers from scratch an deploy them into a OpenShift cluster.
+It is also possible to have the installer build docker containers from scratch and deploy them into a OpenShift cluster.

 .. code-block:: sh

+    $ sudo systemctl start docker
     $ git clone https://github.com/ansible/awx.git
     $ cd ./awx/installer/
     $ sudo ansible-playbook -i inventory install.yml